6 Ways To Make Chocolate Chip Cookies Even More Scrumptious

 6. Put them on a cooling rack

 To prevent your chocolate chip cookies from tasting too dry or overcooked, put them on a cooling rack for two to three minutes once they are finished baking.
-According to Leslie Beslie’s blog, this will let air circulate around the cookies, which will help them cool down more evenly.
+This will let air circulate around the cookies, which will help them cool down more evenly.